|Date of Contract||19.01.373|

 Passing through the marshes, we met two giants.
 One was badly injured and the other turned hostile despite my attempts (translated by Tarkus) to assure it we meant no harm.
 In the end we had no option but to kill them in self-defence.

 Finally, the murderer’s trail took us into an old, infested, malachite mine.
 Its branching tunnels led us into the homes of aggressive kobolds and goblins, forcing us to waste time and energy exterminating them.
-However, along the way, Gravilla and Tarkus rescued an old goliath who would otherwise have been fed to a goblin queen.
+Gravilla and Tarkus rescued an old goliath who had been captured by the goblins to feed their brutish queen.

 Searching alone, they were then ambushed by the bearded goliath, whose strength had been greatly augmented by some sort of demonic possession.
 The noise from their battle attracted a Chull (i.e. a monster crustacean), which then ambushed the ambush.
 Tarkus was routed, abandoning Gravilla to fight both adversaries alone.

 Fortunately, Gravilla was able to extricate herself – leaving the goliath (which was now aflame with demon fire) and the Chull to battle each other.
 She found Tarkus in the bearded goliath’s hideaway.
-As the room was a dead end, she hid amongst a pile of reeds that probably served as his bed.
+This cavernous chamber was a dead end, so she hid amongst a pile of reeds that probably served as his bed.
 Tarkus laid waste to everything else in the room.

 Our target fought off the Chull and found Tarkus in the midst of breaking all his stuff.
 His broadsword burst into flame, becoming a deadly firesword, and the two goliaths made for each other.
 I joined the battle at this point but we were hopelessly outmatched.

 No longer enhanced by demon power, the bearded goliath was quickly defeated and taken into our custody.
 We bound him and walked him back to Carvahall, arriving there the next day.
-Our prisoner survived the journey, though Tarkus wisely broke his foot with Gravilla’s hammer to prevent an escape attempt.
+Our prisoner survived the journey, albeit with a broken foot inflicted by Tarkus to prevent escape attempts.